Like any language, Rust also supports if, if else, if else conditional decisive statements.

 }

-if true, a statements1 inside an if block is executed, else statements2 are executed.
+if true, a statements1 inside an if block is executed, else statements2 blocks are executed.

 Here is an example code